 V = IR, I = V/R, R = V/I

-These three relations can be illustrated in a triangular for as below:
+These relations can be illustrated in a triangular form as below:

 From this, we can find the third parameter if any two are known.